Quinnca77/Noqturne/README.md

 - Download a song or playlist of songs and tag them immediately after
 - Tag an individual song (any directory) with the thumbnail of a specified YouTube video

-All of these are very straight-forward, but be aware that the cover art finding is done on the **mp3 file title!**.
-If your mp3 file title is complete nonsense, expect for the found cover art to match that nonsense.
+All of these are very straight-forward, but be aware that the cover art finding is done on the **mp3 file title!** If your mp3 file title is complete nonsense, expect for the found cover art to match that nonsense.

 > [!TIP]